hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

   </div>
 </div>

-After defining these frames, I used a smaller model (GPT-4.1-mini) to annotate a few thousand text segments according to them, and then fine-tuned a BERT-based classifier (DistilBERT) to scale the analysis to the full corpus.
-Each chunk was then classified based on the likelihood of each frame and aggregated across articles, domains and years.
-The goal here wasn’t to produce precise statistics, but to see whether this workflow could surface meaningful patterns in how meat and animal welfare are discussed over time.
+Similar to the previous example, a smaller model (GPT-4.1-mini) was used to annotate a few thousand text segments.
+A BERT-based classifier (DistilBERT) was then trained and applied to the whole corpus.
 The results are shown in the figure below.
-I’ll leave it to animal welfare advocates to judge whether any interesting signal emerges from this first run.
+For now, I leave it to animal welfare advocates to see whether any interesting signal emerges.
 I imagine it could be interesting to compare such patterns across countries as well.

 <div class="chart-item">
   <div class="chart-heading">